alfredodeza/khuno.vim/README.rst

 * **highly performing**, every bit of the plugin is meant to be as fast as possible.

+I would still consider this an *alpha* version, there are some undocumented things (on purpose, I swear) that need some work, but feedback and complaints are welcomed and encouraged.

+Bug me at @alfredodeza on Twitter or fill the issues tab for this project.

 why?
 ----
 I started this plugin because I am (was! ha!) pissed off at the alternatives.